shiyuchengTJU/CISA/README.md

 <img src='/framework.png' width=900/>

 ## Introduction

-CISA is a new black-box adversarial attack framework, which aims to improve the parameter setting, iterative process, noise compression and state transition of existing black box attack methods.
+Customized Iteration and Sampling Attack (CISA) is a new black-box adversarial attack method, which aims to improve the parameter setting, iterative process, noise compression and state transition of existing black box attack methods.